Neutrino meets ultralight dark matter: $\boldsymbol{0\nu\beta\beta}$ decay and cosmology: Implication for decays

 The constraint from $0\nu\beta\beta$-decay searches (KamLAND-Zen~\cite{KamLAND-Zen:2016pfg}) is shown as the solid cyan line.
 The projection with an ultimate sensitivity goal of $0\nu\beta\beta$-decay experiments $|m^{\prime}_{ee}| = 1~{\rm meV}$~\cite{Ge:2016tfx,Penedo:2018kpc,Cao:2019hli,Huang:2020mkz} is shown as the dotted cyan line.
 In order to translate results into the $m^{}_{\phi}$-$g$ plane, we have used Eq.~(\ref{eq:MeeApprox}).
 We present our CMB bounds as the dashed brown and solid black lines, respectively.
 Two different limits corresponding to conservative and aggressive considerations are shown, as given by Eqs.~(\ref{eq:conservative}) and (\ref{eq:aggressive}), respectively.
 It can be noticed that JUNO can cover the limit of $ 0\nu\beta\beta $-decay experiment for most of the parameter spcae.
 However, for the region where the ultralight DM mass is greater than $10^{-11}~{\rm eV}$, $ 0\nu\beta\beta $-decay experiments set tighter bound than neutrino oscillation experiments.
 On the other hand, Super-K and SNO put the best constraint for ultralight DM below $ 10^{-17}~{\rm eV}$, whereas the CMB analysis provides the most stringent limit for ultralight DM above $ 10^{-17} $ eV.

-Finally, as a visual guide for the ultralight DM searches at $ 0\nu\beta\beta $-decay experiments, we present the effective Majorana neutrino mass, in presence of ultralight DM, in Fig.~\ref{fig:EffMee}~\cite{Graf:2020cbf}.
+Finally, as a visual guide for the ultralight DM searches at $ 0\nu\beta\beta $-decay experiments, we present the effective Majorana neutrino mass, in presence of ultralight DM, in Fig.~\ref{fig:EffMee}.
 The horizontal green band indicates the current experimental limit from KamLAND-Zen, $(61 - 165)~{\rm meV}$~\cite{KamLAND-Zen:2016pfg}.
 The dashed lines correspond to the future sensitivities projected by SNO+ with $(19 - 46)~{\rm meV}$~\cite{Andringa:2015tza}, LEGEND with $(10.7 - 22.8)~{\rm meV}$~\cite{Abgrall:2017syy}, and nEXO with $(5.7 - 17.7)~{\rm meV}$~\cite{Albert:2017hjq}, respectively.
 The vertical gray band represents the current neutrino mass limit of cosmological data from the Planck collaboration \cite{Aghanim:2018eyx}.
 The orange region depicts the standard three-flavor neutrino scenario.
 The impact of ultralight DM has been demonstrated using the blue region for a benchmark choice of $g\phi^{}_{0} = 0.01~{\rm eV}$.
 It turns out that even the averaged effect of ultralight DM can be tested by the next generation of $ 0\nu\beta\beta $-decay experiments.
+The presence of the coupling with ultralight DM can prevent $|m^{\prime}_{ee}|$ from falling into the well.
+Similar effect can also be induced by other new physics scenario as discussed in Ref.~\cite{Graf:2020cbf}.